MaksymMitiakov/MaksymMitiakov/README.md

   WordPress, Magento, Shopify
   Javascript frameworks (Vuejs, Angular, Ionic, React …) jQuery, Bootstrap, DHtml …
+- Special Interest
+  I would love to create AutoCAD and Revit plugins.
+I am looking for investors who need such products.

 <!---
 MaksymMitiakov/MaksymMitiakov is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.